 During the deadlift in particular, they work very hard to keep your spine in its naturally arched position.
 Powerlifters have such well-developed spinal erectors mainly because of all the work those muscles do to prevent the spine from bending.

 In other words, squats and deadlifts are just fine for developing the posterior aspects of the core.
-However, neither exercise does much for rectus abdominis, which is the name of the “six pack” muscle.
+However, neither exercise does much for rectus abdominis, which is the muscle responsible for giving you that washboard abs look.

 The figure below comes from Dr. Jeffrey McBride, a Professor in Biomechanics at Appalachian State University.
 He measured muscle activation in the abdominal muscles of trained lifters performing a number of different exercises.